htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

     There can only be one FINAL node in a DAG.
 If multiple are defined then DAGMan will log a parse error and fail.

-.. sidebar:: FINAL Nope Restrictions
+.. sidebar:: FINAL Node Restrictions

     The :dag-cmd:`FINAL` node can not be referenced with the following DAG commands: